- Do you often blame your dry skin, hair loss, wrinkles for vitamin deficiency?

 Don’t copy your favorite actor’s or player’s diet.
 Your wish to develop muscle is great for overall health but it won’t come only having 2 scoops of whey protein every day.
 You need to work out hard to utilize that protein otherwise it is going to harm you.

 If you are not sure of hard physical training, then just stick with a naturally balanced diet.
 Consume a variety of pulses, nuts, seeds, milk and milk products, eggs, fish, chicken, meat on a regular basis.
 Trust me you will be fine.

 Diet vs. Dietary Supplements – Fatty acids

 Omega 3 fatty acids have grabbed more attention in this category.
-It is true that omega 3 fatty acids have numerous health benefits starting from fighting against depression and anxiety, improving eye health, reduce long term inflammation, fight against autoimmune diseases, prevent cancer, improve brain health, etc along with reducing the risk factors for heart disease.
+It is true that omega 3 fatty acids have numerous health benefits starting from fighting against depression and anxiety, improving eye health, reducing long-term inflammation, fighting against autoimmune diseases, preventing cancer, improving brain health, etc along with reducing the risk factors for heart disease.

 • Eicosapentaenoic acid (EPA) -found in seafood

 • Alpha-linolenic acid (ALA) – found in high fat plant